 These publications are targeted at people in a very specific industry or business.
 They’re also known as trade magazines, trade papers, professional magazines, custom publications, or simply “trades”.
 They can be print magazines or online websites.

 Trades focus on specific industries such as: agriculture, automotive, construction, engineering, food & beverage, forestry, manufacturing, landscaping, mining, travel, and tourism.

 Most industries have trade magazines.
 You just have the think of an industry and then find the publications targeted for that industry.

 Travel trades inform people working in the travel industry about breaking news, perspectives, trends, industry analysis and research, industry profiles, new travel developments and Business-to-Business (B2B) opportunities.

 Travel trade publications and websites cover a wide range of related fields.
-For example, hotel operations and hospitality have travel trade journals targeted for their industry.
-So do the culinary industry, travel agents, luxury travel, cruise travel, and adventure travel.
-Just about every segment of the travel and tourism industry has trade journals.
+For example, hotel operations and hospitality have trade journals targeted for their industry.
+So does the culinary industry, travel agents, luxury travel, cruise travel, and adventure travel.
+Just about every segment of the travel and tourism industries have trade journals.

 A significant number of travel trades help event planners – the people who organize corporate and business meetings, conferences and conventions.
 Meetings and conferences are big business because they bring large groups of people into a destination for a short period of time.

 Specific examples of the topics you’ll find in travel trade magazines include new hotels opening, new cruises being offered, or new airline routes and destinations that are opening.

 Some travel trades feature travel destination articles, just as you would find in any standard travel glossy.